hephaestus-compiler-project/thalia-popl-eval/README.md

 tool for converting API documentation pages into JSON.

 In what following,
-we will use these five libraries as references for re-running our evaluation.
+we will use these five libraries as a reference for re-running our evaluation.

 ## RQ1: Bug-Finding Results (Section 4.2)